Helping you grow closer to God

 So let’s look at, okay, God help us.
 How do we ruthlessly refuse to allow, notice it’s not bad things.
 The things that eat you up, they’re not bad things.
 They’re temporal.
 They’re really good things, but the good is always the enemy of the best.

-Or would it, would they listen to my words and say, this person says and thinks and actually is diluted into believing they really love God and really love people.
+Or would it, would they listen to my words and say, This person says and thinks and actually is deluded into believing they really love God and really love people.
 But when you look at their time, their money, their dreams, their schedule, and their energy it looks like they really love themselves a lot.
 And they really have believed a few lies.